 With a BetterHelp subscription, you will get one weekly therapy session, which you typically schedule in over a video call, but you can get counseling over live chat as well, if you’d prefer.

-You also get access to an unlimited messaging system, which you can use to talk to your therapist throughout the day, whenever you’re feeling overwhelmed.
+You also get access to a text messaging system, which you can use to talk to your therapist during the day, whenever you’re feeling overwhelmed.
 This allows you to raise any thoughts, feelings or difficulties immediately, rather than waiting for the next scheduled session.

 One of the downsides of BetterHelp is that they do not offer art therapy or group therapy, which are effective therapeutic methods sometimes used in grief counseling.
 Instead, counselors might use techniques such as Cognitive-Behavioral Therapy, which is also highly effective at helping with grief.